College disciplinary process

 General Operating Guidelines

-Given the scope of the college’s responsibilities, the college will review each reported problem or violation and decide which process to employ to address the situation.
+Given the scope of the university’s responsibilities, the university will review each reported problem or violation and decide which process to employ to address the situation.

 Standard of Evidence